heseltime/planning_reasoning/README.md

 Assumption: N queens on a N by N chessboard.

 Approach: We start with the 4 by 4 version of the problem, see 4queens.smt2.
-From there we generalize the problem.
+From there we generalize the problem (see also NqueensPseudo.smt2).
+Instead or rote implementation of the 8 by 8 version we try a SMT2-code-generation script in Python, see generate.py - this seems to work when feeding to a [z3 execution web interface](https://jfmc.github.io/z3-play/).
+The outputs from the interface are contained in and visualized by visualizeXqueensOutput.py with MatPlotLib, reproduced below.

+### Results

+#### 4x4 (initial hand-coded test, see 4queensTest.smt2):

+#### 8x8 (generated, see 8queensGenerated.smt2):